Devparihar5/Mastering-TensorFlow-2.0-A-30-Day-Journey/README.md

 ## Let's Get Started!

 Get ready to dive into the exciting world of [TensorFlow!](https://github.com/tensorflow/tensorflow) Follow the syllabus, complete each day's chapter, and take your TensorFlow skills to the next level.
 Happy learning and may your journey be filled with success and growth! 🌟🤖

-Sure!
-Here's the complete syllabus for the "Eat That TensorFlow2.0 in 30 Days" series: